Rheumatoid factor (RF) is a blood test that measures the amount of the RF antibody in the blood.

 In infants or young children, a sharp tool called a lancet may be used to puncture the skin.

 Most of the time, you do not need to take special steps before this test.

 You may feel slight pain or a sting when the needle is inserted.
 You may also feel some throbbing at the site after the blood is drawn.

-People with the following diseases may also have higher levels of rheumatoid factor:
+People with the following diseases may also have higher levels of RF:

 Higher-than-normal levels of RF may be seen in people with other medical problems.
 However, these higher RF levels cannot be used to diagnose these other conditions:

 In some cases, people who are healthy and have no other medical problem will have a higher-than-normal RF level.

 Reviewed By: Gordon A. Starkebaum, MD, Professor of Medicine, Division of Rheumatology, University of Washington School of Medicine, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.